AriFordsham/GHCWiki/working-conventions/adding-features.md

 1. Get **feedback** by emailing a suitable list (`ghc-devs` for nitty-gritty GHC internals, `glasgow-haskell-users` for user-visible features).
 Often you'll get useful ideas.
 Update the wiki page as needed.

-1. Put a link and a **summary** to the discussion in the Trac ticket.
+1. Put a link and a **summary** to the discussion in the GitLab issue.

 1. For language extensions, **wait for approval** by GHC HQ.